bronwencc/Module-5-Project/README.md

 * appstore-games.csv is the unzipped file of the original dataset

-* final-draft.ipynb is a Jupyter notebook containing all the code for this project: analyzing the dataset, creating a model, and plotting information
+* [final.ipynb](https://github.com/bronwencc/Module-5-Project/blob/master/final.ipynb) is a Jupyter notebook containing all the code for this project: analyzing the dataset, creating a model, and plotting information

-* LICENSE.md is the license detailing under what circumstances the code and its derivatives, and the files contained in this repository may be used
+* [LICENSE.md](https://github.com/bronwencc/Module-5-Project/blob/master/LICENSE.md) is the license detailing under what circumstances the code and its derivatives, and the files contained in this repository may be used

-* README.md is this file explaining the contents of this repository

-* presentation.pdf is a PDF for a business audience presenting the results, recommendations and future ideas
+* [presentation.pdf](https://github.com/bronwencc/Module-5-Project/blob/master/presentation.pdf) is a PDF for a business audience presenting the results, recommendations and future ideas

-### The ["files" folder](https://github.com/bronwencc/Module-5-Project/tree/master/files/) contains CSV files saved from various points of working on the project:
+### The [files folder](https://github.com/bronwencc/Module-5-Project/tree/master/files/) contains CSV files saved from various points of working on the project:

 * binsiap7464.csv is the data from the In-app Purchases feature sorted based on whether the record has one or more in-app purchases falling into one of six bins, except if there are no in-app purchases or only those that cost 0, they have a 1 in iapb_none and 0 in all other columns
 * iap7464.csv is similar to above, except without bins, for every price in In-app Purchases